Alex0424/Linux/docs/ai/fundamentals/prompt.md

 ### Prompt

-Is input that users sends into the GenAI
+Input that users sends into the GenAI

 - quality of input determines the quality output